 - Human life has value.

-- Therefore, capital punishment is wrong.
+- Therefore, the death penalty is wrong.

 This argument might look good enough, but it’s technically invalid.
 The argument form is “A, therefore B” and arguments using this form of reasoning can have a true premise and false conclusion.
 For example, “the sky is blue, therefore there is no oxygen in the air” has the same argument form, but it’s clearly a poor argument.